 - To deter attacks against human rights defenders, or diminish their severity.

 - To offer moral support to these communities/organisations/individuals.

 - To raise awareness of the situation of human rights defenders in Guatemala in general.

 Accompaniers usually work in pairs based either in communities at risk in rural regions of the country or with individuals and/or organisations in the capital or other towns.
 From their placements in the field they are in a position to alert international networks about the situation, rather than physically prevent acts of aggression or intimidation.

 How to become an international accompanier

-If you are interested in becoming an international accompanier in Guatemala, you can download the application pack for more information.
+If you are interested in becoming an international accompanier in Guatemala, please get in touch.

 For more a personal account about accompaniment, you can read this article about accompaniment by GSN member Rosemary Burnett, Accompaniment in Guatemala – a personal account.